 Oh my gawd, it was FREEZING.
 Absolutely freezing.
+Way colder than paddleboarding in winter in England, which was my point of reference.
 The metal steps going down froze my feet before I’d even touched any ice water, holding onto the sides to make sure I didn’t fall froze my fingers and the cold air caused the sweat clinging to my neckline to turn to ice, or so it felt like.
 The apprehension of touching the water froze my legs before they’d even touched the water.

 My toe tapped the surface.